ibm-cloud-docs/EventStreams/eventstreams145.md

 when **Last Operation.Status** shows **"sync succeeded"**, instance update is complete.

-## Migrate Applications to use Private Endpoints
+## Migrate Applications to use private endpoints
 {: #migrate_endpoints}

-Once you have enable private endpoints then you will need new access credentials.
+Once you have enabled private endpoints, you will need new access credentials.
 Create a new service key with private service endpoint:

 ```
 ibmcloud resource service-key-create <private-key-name> <role> --instance-name <instance-name> --service-endpoint private
 ```
 {: codeblock}

-and update the credentials in the application to use the newly created one
+and update the credentials in the application to use the newly created one:

 ### Accessing the IBM {{site.data.keyword.messagehub}} console
 {: #access_console}